-An exasperated parent flops down on my couch and spends the hour telling me about how their child isn’t sleeping, isn’t listening, throws fits in stores, etc and the list goes on.
-Often ending by saying, “We have tried EVERYTHING!”
+An exasperated parent flops down on my couch.
+For the next hour they tell me how their child isn’t sleeping, isn’t listening, throws fits in stores, and the list goes on.
+They end by saying, “We have tried EVERYTHING!”

 Continue reading this article below, or click play to listen to this article being read to you!